satishmscict/airbnb-app/README.md

 ### 📘 **Project**

-**Airbnb Hotel Booking System** — Provides API implementation to manage Hotels, Rooms, Hotel booking, User creation, Guest creation.
+**Airbnb Hotel Booking System** — This project provides API implementations for managing hotels, rooms, bookings, user creation, and guest management.
+The API is developed following clean code practices and SOLID principles.

 * **Java Version**: 21
 * **MySql Version**: 9.3.0 for macos15.2 on arm64 (Homebrew)